 Connect with alumni

-As an HBS MBA student you're connected to nearly 70,000 alumni in 150 countries.
+As an HBS MBA student you're connected to over 80,000 alumni in over 160 countries.
 Our alumni have made themselves available to current students to help them explore career opportunities.
 There are many ways to connect with alumni whether it’s on campus at conferences or events or throughout the world during treks and trips.